JonEG/typo3-certifications/notes/06-software-architecture-for-extensions/software-design-patterns.md

 Goals:

-- [ ] I know what Design Patterns are and why they are useful
+- [ ] I know what Design Patterns are and why they are useful.
-- [ ] I know examples of Design Patterns used in TYPO3
+- [ ] I know examples of Design Patterns used in TYPO3.
-- [ ] I know when to apply Design Patterns in my own code
+- [ ] I know when to apply Design Patterns in my own code.

 ---